PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Wraith/README.md

 <img src="https://github.com/user-attachments/assets/73c2a4fe-1e16-45b1-a93c-333532fec7ca" alt="wraith_evil" width="300" height="300">

-> If no Outsiders live, tonight, choose 2 players: they are poisoned. [-1 to +1 Outsider]
+> The 1st night no Outsiders live, choose 2 player: they are poisoned. [-1 or +1 Outsider]

 *You will not see the light of day.*